ASD-Blueprint/desktop.gov.au/program/engagement/prepare-and-design.md

 ## Your checklist

-You’re ready to proceed to the next phase when you have completed these tasks:
+You're ready to proceed to the next phase when you have completed these tasks:

 * Define mission and strategy as part of your blueprint benefit realisation plan and understand how it relates to your organisational strategies
 * Assess business change and technical (environment) maturity